Center for Instructional Support

 Tutoring Providers Matching Process

-• What will the matching process be for tutoring providers and schools/districts?
+• What will the matching process be for tutoring providers and schools/districts for Round 2?

-• DESE will begin the matching process in early July, after reviewing the interest forms submitted by districts and charter schools.
-Districts will have the opportunity to indicate preferences on the interest form.
+• DESE will begin the matching process in early December, after reviewing the application forms submitted by districts and charter schools.
+Districts will have the opportunity to indicate preferences on the application form.
 DESE will work to honor those preferences while ensuring the selected model is a strong fit for the district's needs and the vendor's capacity.
 Once a match is proposed, we'll support coordination conversations between the district and vendor to finalize logistics and confirm the partnership.

 • In order to provide equitable high dosage tutoring for students well below/below across SEI and DL programs, I am wondering if any of these vendors provide high dosage tutoring to support Spanish language acquisition, specifically Spanish foundational skills?
 If not, is DESE currently exploring high dosage tutoring for SLA, to support Dual Language programs?